- Event

 Minami Sado area -

-Dedication of Bugaku at Daizen Shrine (6.Saturday, June 20)
+Dedication of Bugaku at Daizen Shrine (6.20)

 The dedication is not a performance, but a Shinto ritual, but those who are interested are welcome to observe.
 Dedicatee: World Reido Federation